phnx-im/docs/src/spec/glossary.md

 }
 ```

-The `SealedQueueConfig` is the client's `QueueConfig` encrypted using HPKE in the asymmetrically authenticated mode using the `QueueConfigEncryptionKey` of the client's QS and the client's own [QS QS client record key](glossary.md#qs-client-record-auth-key).
+The `SealedQueueConfig` is the client's `QueueConfig` encrypted using HPKE in the asymmetrically authenticated mode using the [`QueueConfigEncryptionKey`](#queueconfig-encryption-key) of the client's QS and signed using the client's own [QS client record key](glossary.md#qs-client-record-auth-key).

 ## Queue ID encryption key